andrefs/cetem_publico/README.rst

 ``cetem-publico`` is a Python wrapper for the CETEMPublico corpus.
 It takes care of downloading, storing and importing the corpus into NLTK.

+**THIS IS STILL A WORK IN PROGRESS, API MIGHT BREAK WITHOUT WARNING.**

 Installing
 ----------